A Comprehensive Guide to Settling IRS Tax Debts

 "The biggest disadvantage to an offer in compromise is that filing an offer delays the 10-year statute of limitations on collecting tax debts," Bauman added.
 "The IRS has 10 years to collect tax debts but the 10-year period is suspended while the IRS is processing an offer in compromise.
 This means the IRS can have extra time to collect on tax debts if the offer in compromise is rejected."

 More About David A. Bauman and JK Harris

 David A. Bauman has almost 35 years of tax preparation experience.
-He obtained his Enrolled Agent credential in July 1987 and has represented taxpayers before Federal and State Agencies for the last seven years in the area of collection representation.
+He obtained his Enrolled Agent credential in July 1987 and has represented taxpayers before Federal and State Agencies for many years in the area of collection representation.

 JK Harris & Company, LLC is based in North Charleston, S.C. and is the nation's largest tax representation firm.
 The tax professionals at JK Harris help individuals and businesses evaluate all their options for dealing with tax debts.